diasraphael/guide/CS/web/javascript.md

 includes method returns whether the element exist in the array or not

-indexOf method returns index of the element where it is present
+indexOf method returns index of the element where it is present const arr = ['a', 'b' ,'c' ,'d', 'e']

+1. slice method array.slice(2) // returns a new array with the elements ['c' ,'d', 'e']

+2. splice method modifies the original array.

+3. reverse method modifies the original array.

+4. at method returns the value using the index value

+### forEach and for of

 #### Objects